stellaexp/data-centric-development-project/README.md

 As a site owner, I want to provide a platform for users to read, collaborate and manage a variety of plant-based recipes.

 The website should be as intuitive as possible with clear points of interaction.
-Please find wireframes and mockups located in the ‘user research’ folder in the project.
+Please find wireframes located in the ‘user research’ folder in the project.

 ## Features
 Create - allows user to input own recipes